 The benefits of brand audit

-Brand audit has many benefits.
-Brand audit should deliver a set of actionable insights that can directly improve your bottom line.
+A brand audit has many benefits.
+It should deliver a set of actionable insights that can directly improve your bottom line.

 The outputs of a brand audit typically include:

-- data to measure brand awareness and possible tweaks you need to make
+- Data to measure and increase brand awareness and possible tweaks you need to make

-- growing the overall value of your brand by implementing recommendations based on robust set of data
+- Growing the overall value of your company by implementing recommendations based on a robust set of data

 The brand audit is a useful technique to stay up-to-date and ahead of your competition.
 It will provide you with information pertinent to your business.
 The landscape we operate in is constantly changing, that’s why it’s vital to make it a continuous process.